RomainCyr/LTRSP-3589/2_feature_validation/1_easypy/README.md

 When executing the test script standalone, the `testbed` argument was passed to the `aetest.main()` function, and it was available to all test sections as an argument.
 Running the test script with a job file, there will be no more `testbed` argument passed, but only a `device` argument.

 The `sanity_checks.py` script from previous exercises is reused but slightly modified to ensure that each test section is made for handling only one device.
 The modified `1_sanity_checks.py` file is already provided in the `exercise` folder.
 You may have a look at it and compare it with the previous `sanity_checks.py` script.

 ## Steps to complete the exercise

 The exercise script already contains some code including some reused from the previous exercise.
 Missing code needs to be completed after the `# Step N` comments.

-### Step 0 - Use a for loop to run the sanity check test script on all devices of the testbed
+### Step 0 - Use a for loop to iterate over all devices of the testbed

 When the testbed file is provided as an argument of the pyats run job command, it is accessible from the runtime argument with `runtime.testbed`.

-Use a `for` loop to iterate over all devices in the testbed.
+In the `1_job.py` file, use a `for` loop to iterate over all devices in the testbed.

 ### Step 1 - Run the AETest sanity_checks script on each device using the easypy run() method